Top 15 Flatbed Trucking Companies to Ship With in 2025 (& How to Choose)

 Roehl Transport

-• Services: Flatbed, curtain side, Conestoga, dry van, refrigerated shipping, dedicated.
+• Services: Flatbed, curtainside, Conestoga, dry van, refrigerated shipping, dedicated

 • Founded Date: 1962

-• Headquarters: Marshfield, Wisconsin
+• Headquarters: Marshfield, Wis.

-• Number of Trailers*: 5,800
+• Number of Trailers*: 5,800 (incl. dry van trailers; contact Roehl for further details)

 • Number of Tractors*: 2,200

-• Flatbed Trailer Variety*: 48- and 53-foot flatbeds, 48-foot step-decks, 53-foot expandable flatbeds, RGNs, expandable RGNs.
+• Flatbed Trailer Variety*: 48- and 53-foot flatbeds, 48- and 53-foot step decks, 48-foot curtainside trailers, 48-foot Conestogas, expandable flatbeds, RGNs, specialized trailers

 Landstar System